actualbudget/docs/docs/advanced/oauth-auth.md

-# Authenticating With OpenID Provider
+# Authenticating With an OpenID Provider

 :::note
-Client Version 25.01.0 and
+Client Version 25.1.0 and
-Server Version 25.01.0 or higher are required for this feature.
+Server Version 25.1.0 or higher are required for this feature.
 :::

 ## Setup